 There is no charge to register an engineering firm.

-Engineering firms with previous Certificates of Authorization were rolled over into the new registry.
+Engineering firms with previous Certificates of Authorization were rolled over into the Engineering Business Registry.
 Please log into your myfloridalicense.com to confirm that the information for your engineering business is correct and that a qualifying agent is linked to the firm.

 Engineering firms registered with DBPR will no longer have to renew their registration, and there is no certificate or license to print.
 But you must maintain compliance with the requirements below.